akshaymishra5395/QuickSight-Embedding/README.md

 # QuickSight Embedding sample

-This repo focusses on setting up a serverless backend for dashboard embedding.
+This repo focuses on setting up a serverless backend for dashboard embedding.

 Contains frontend starter page (index.html) that does not have any authentication..
 Only for testing the embed URL in frontend easily.